kriasoft/react-starter-kit/README.md

 - HTML page rendering (SSR) at CDN edge locations, all ~100 points on Lighthouse
 - Hot module replacement during local development using React Refetch
 - Pre-configured with CSS-in-JS styling using Emotion.js
-- Pre-configured with code quality tools: ESLint, Prettier, TypeScript, Jest, etc.
+- Pre-configured with code quality tools: ESLint, Prettier, TypeScript, Vitest, etc.
 - Pre-configured with VSCode code snippets and other VSCode settings
 - The ongoing design and development is supported by these wonderful companies: